JohnSundell/Marathon/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Marathon Code of Conduct

+Below is the Code of Conduct that all contributors and participants in the Marathon community are expected to adhere to.
+It's adopted from the [Contributor Covenant Code of Conduct][homepage].

 ## Our Pledge